jorbler/crossword-stats-app/README.md

 If you do not have a NYT Games account or do not want to load your own data, there is sample data in the sample_data folder.
 Delete the data/ folder and rename the sample_data/ folder to data/.

+**IF YOU ARE USING THE SAMPLE DATA DO NOT HIT THE "REFRESH" BUTTON; THE COOKIE IS NOT REAL AND WILL CRASH THE APP**

 ## Getting your cookie

 1. Open https://www.nytimes.com/crosswords in Google Chrome.